Tim Bagley: Television career

 Since breaking into television in the early 1990s, Bagley has become a familiar face on primetime television.
 He has guest starred on such shows as Seinfeld, Wings, Dharma & Greg, According to Jim, Curb Your Enthusiasm, The X Files, Suddenly Susan, ER, Ellen, 3rd Rock from the Sun, The Nanny, and Desperate Housewives.

 Bagley has also had regular and recurring roles in such hit shows as The King of Queens, Hope & Gloria, Strip Mall, and 7th Heaven, and portrayed fellow OCD sufferer Harold Krenshaw on Monk for several episodes, often antagonizing the titular character, Adrian Monk, and his assistants, Sharona Fleming and Natalie Teeger.
-He also appeared in "Grimm" as a blutbad.
+He was also a pivotal character in the pilot episode of "Grimm".
 He is perhaps best known on television for his appearances as Larry, one half of a married gay couple with an adopted daughter, on the hit sitcom Will & Grace.

 Bagley also starred with Lisa Kudrow and Victor Garber on Web Therapy, the series of online vignettes developed by Kudrow which was adapted into a half-hour show by Showtime.
 He can also be seen as Principal Pearson on the 2016 TV Land comedy Teachers.